HeryRuiz/FileStore/README.md

 <h2>About project</h2>

 <p>
 File Drive is a cutting-edge file management app focused on storage and organization of digital assets.
-Developed with Convex for stability and Clerk for authentication, it ensures security and accessibility.
-Powered by Next.js, TypeScript, and HTML, it offers dynamic interfaces for optimal user experience.
+Developed with React and Firebase for authentication, it ensures security and accessibility.
 </p>

 👉 Live Demo: <a href='https://filestored.vercel.app'>Filestore Demo</a>